 As the largest North-American home inspection company, Pillar To Post is a reliable, low-risk franchise business that helps home buyers and real estate professional alike, with the long list of inspections that need to be conducted before a real estate transaction can take place.
 With low overhead costs, you can start this franchise quickly and help facilitate informed homeownership decisions in your local community.

 The company was founded in 1993 by Mike Brewer after he found a home inspection badly deficient in serving his needs while buying a house.
 So Brewer decided to change how things were done.

 The company relies on its franchise partners to deliver a great Pillar To Post brand experience.
 Hence, it has a team of 30+ people that help franchise business owners to grow their practice.

 As a franchisee, you’ll receive their proprietary technology that makes inspections easier.
 You also get marketing help to find local clients, and access to experienced regional business coaches for additional training.

 If you want to build a home-based business that’s profitable and offers a flexible schedule, then starting a Pillar To Post franchise business may be a great move.

 6. Soccer Shots

 The company was founded in 1998 because the owners saw a lack of soccer programs specifically designed for young children.
-Currently, their curriculum focuses on character development and skill building through soccer programs for kids.
-Beyond that, the company ensure coaches receive comprehensive training that goes beyond soccer and teaches them how to engage and inspire children.
+Currently, their curriculum focuses on character development and skill building through soccer programs for kids, which are customized for three different age groups.
+Beyond that, the company ensures coaches receive comprehensive training that goes beyond soccer and teaches them how to engage and inspire children.